KazDragon/terminalpp/README.md

 These are combined into Terminal++'s fundamental type, terminalpp::element.

 The library's primary abstraction is the terminal class, which is a container for all the operations one might want to do on it.
-Because the terminal is unaware whether you are sending data to the console or over a network connection, each writing operation takes a function parameter that states the destination.
-You see this as the write_to_console function in the examples below.
-This also allows for other use cases where, for example, the continuation collects data from several operations in memory before transmitting the entire chunk in one go.
+Because the terminal is unaware whether you are sending data to the console or over a network connection, it uses a type-erased "channel" concept onto which these operations are mapped.
+This concept aligns closely with telnetpp::session, serverpp::tcp_socket and consolepp::console in the Telnet++, Server++ and Console++ libraries for easy integration.
+You can see this in the "console_channel" structure of the examples below.

 # Strings